BeNrn/CloudType_and_Precipitation_Analysis_Repository/README.md

 # Cloud Type and Precipitation Analysis
   *Master's Thesis Repository*

-  The repository presents scripts that were used to extract cloud type, precipitation and cloud properties data.
-In subsequent steps, those information were intersected and analysed to identify possible interdependencies between cloud type and precipitation.
+  The repository presents scripts that are used to extract cloud type, precipitation and cloud properties data.
+In subsequent steps, those information are intersected and analysed to identify possible interdependencies between cloud type and precipitation.
 This is done by first separating the precipitation by predefined cloud types.
 Second, a new unsupervised cloud type classification is performed, again, to separate the precipitation values.
 Analyzing the precipitation values within the defined classes allows to draw conclusions about the cloud type - precipitation relationship.

 ## 1 Data
-  The date used in the study is:
+  The date used in the study are:
 - The **cloud type** (CT-product) from the CPP-product of the EUMETSAT CM-SAF
 - The **spectral information** data of the EUMETSAT
 - The RADOLAN **precipitation** data of the Deutscher Wetterdienst (DWD)